 - Other subsets of patients with Parkinson’s Disease (which has a similar disease mechanism that is likely to respond to treatment with Ziva).

-Zywie’s predecessor, ExSAR, used its proprietary Hydrogen/Deuterium Exchange (H/D-Ex) Chromatography to evaluate a range of approved therapeutics for their ability to compare their binding characteristics with one another.
+Zywie’s predecessor, ExSAR, used its proprietary Hydrogen/Deuterium Exchange (H/D-Ex) Chromatography to evaluate a range of approved therapeutics for their binding characteristics with one another.
 This screening process yielded several promising candidates for the treatment of LSDs with unmet clinical need.